Adventure through reading

 We do this by:

-- Organizing activities to stimulate reading, in small groups of children, in a playful and relaxing way so that the little ones discover the joy of reading and their curiosity to discover and understand is developed.
-Dialogue and exchange of views is encouraged.
-During the activities, a hot meal is offered, which is a real help for families with a precarious economic situation
+• Organizing activities to stimulate reading, in small groups of children, in a playful and relaxing way so that the little ones discover the joy of reading and develop their curiosity to discover and understand

-- Thematic trips where children have the opportunity to get out of their everyday environment and visit various bookstores, libraries or other spaces where reading is promoted.
+Thematic trips where children have the opportunity to get out of their everyday environment and visit various bookstores, libraries or other spaces where reading is promoted

-- Voluntary activities through which good people, supporters of the project’s purpose, want to contribute to the development of children.
+• Voluntary activities through which good people, supporters of the project’s purpose, want to contribute to the development of children.